laminas/laminas-form/docs/book/v3/form-element-manager.md

 );
 ```

-The name for the element and the array with options are set as parameter to the constructor of the object on instantiation.
+The name for the element and the options array are provided as parameters to the associated class constructor on instantiation.

 ```php
 public function __construct($name = null, iterable $options = []) {}